The Very Best of Cher

 The Very Best of Cher is the eighth compilation album by American singer-actress Cher, released on April 1, 2003.
 The album includes many of Cher's most popular songs, such as "If I Could Turn Back Time", "Believe", "Gypsies, Tramps and Thieves" and "Take Me Home".
+The original North American edition contains 21 tracks, while international reissues featured expanded track lists and alternate song selections.

-It debuted at number seven on the Billboard 200 albums chart and later reached number four on the issue date of May 17.
-As of November 2011, the album has sold 2.8 million copies in the United States.
+Released during Cher's Living Proof: The Farewell Tour, the compilation received favorable reviews from music critics, who praised its broad overview of the singer's career and its collection of hits spanning multiple decades.
+Commercially, the album became one of Cher's most successful compilations, reaching number four on the Billboard 200 and remaining on the chart for fifty-one weeks.
+By 2011, it had sold 2.8 million copies in the United States.

 Album information

 The Very Best of Cher was released by Warner Bros.
 Records, MCA, and Geffen Records.
 The original US edition features 21 tracks, while the various later editions typically feature more songs or different selections.

 The album originally coincided with the Living Proof: The Farewell Tour.
 The album cover picture is also seen on the DVD The Farewell Tour and was originally planned to be the DVD cover of The Very Best of Cher: The Video Hits Collection as well, but was changed at the last minute.